karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 </details>

-The `FederatedHPAController` continuously watchs the events of HPA and Karmada relevant resources(`ClusterPropagationPolicy/PropagationPolicy` or `ClusterResourceBinding/ResourceBinding`) to learn
+The `FederatedHPAController` continuously watches the events of HPA and Karmada relevant resources(`ClusterPropagationPolicy/PropagationPolicy` or `ClusterResourceBinding/ResourceBinding`) to learn
 * Which clusters the HPA resources should be propagated to
 * What weight the workload should be spread to clusters.
 The weight will be used to spread the `min/max` of HPA to clusters